 The sale of Shares of the Fund qualifies as a private placement pursuant to section 2 of Uruguayan law 18,627.
 The Fund must not be offered or sold to the public in Uruguay, except in circumstances which do not constitute a public offering or distribution under Uruguayan laws and regulations.
-The Shares in the Fund are not and will not be registered with the Financial Services Superintendency of the Central Bank of Uruguayan law 16,774 dated September 27, 1996, as amended.
+The Shares in the Fund are not and will not be registered with the Financial Services Superintendency of the Central Bank of Uruguaya.
+The Shares correspond to investment funds that are not investment funds regulated by Uruguayan law 16,774 dated September 27, 1996, as amended.